-Millions of websites are powered by WordPress.
+There are millions of websites nowadays that are powered by a website builder.
 That’s roughly 17.6 percent of all websites in the cyberspace today.
-It is currently the most popular publishing platform in the Internet.
+Speaking of WordPress, it is currently the most popular publishing platform in the Internet.
 Not only is WordPress user-friendly and easily customizable but the icing on top is that it’s completely free.
 Whether you’re out setting up a simple personal blog or a business blog to show off your portfolio, WordPress is a great place for beginners to start exploring.

 Contrary to popular belief, creating a website with WordPress is not as complicated as what many people perceive it to be.
 Even with no coding skills, you’ll get by just fine.
 For beginners who want to join in on the fun, WordPress is not a thing to be afraid.
 When starting out, you’ll only need the most basic of skills.You only need to follow the four steps below to create your first and even succeeding websites with WordPress.

 Getting your hands on all the available information about WordPress is the first step when starting out.
 Doing your homework before getting your hands dirty will undoubtedly save you time in the long run.
 Being well read on the subject will also allow you to fully appreciate the platform’s features, subtle power, flexibility and art.

 To kick things off for you, let’s look at WordPress and its features at a glance.
 At the heart of the platform is an incredibly easy-to-use interface.
 Even with no coding knowledge and skills, you can set-up a website without glitch.
 Most people, in fact, have learned the basics without any professional or formal training.WordPress is that simple to use.
 If you know Microsoft Word, chances are high that you’ll know your way around the platform too.